bozsahin/thebench/README.md

 <code>sudo</code> access.
 Please ask your system admin to install it for you if you don't have that access.

 When installing on a personal computer, it will be your local sudo asking for password during install.
 Please do not share it with anyone.
-If you are not convinced, please ask a trusted expert to screen the installer for security.
+If you are not convinced about the security of the installer, please ask a trusted expert to screen the installer  for security (and your system for a predatory keystroke logger).

 PYTHON UPGRADE NOTE: